openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/b-no-lockin.svg" alt="Avoid Cloud Lockin Icon" style="width:200px;">

-Even with Kubernetes, data gravity concerns exist on clouds.
-With Kubernetes, stateful applications can be moved across clouds.
-But with stateful applications, the data is written to cloud provider storage infrastructure and results in the cloud lock-in of the stateful applications.
-With the OpenEBS, the data is written to the OpenEBS layer and it acts as the data abstraction layer.
-Using this data abstraction layer, data can be moved across Kubernetes layers eliminating the expensive cloud lock-in issue.
+Even though Kubernetes provides an increasingly ubiquitous control plane, concerns about data gravity resulting in lock-in and otherwise inhibiting the benefits of Kubernetes remain.
+With OpenEBS, the data can be written to the OpenEBS layer - if cStor, Jiva or Mayastor are used - and if so OpenEBS acts as a data abstraction layer.
+Using this data abstraction layer, data can be much more easily moved amongst Kubernetes enviroments, whether they are on premise and attached to traditional storage systems or in the cloud and attached to local storage or managed storage services.

 <hr>